ZhengxuanMa/Adv_GRU_test/README.md

 ## Data structure

 ```
+Dataset for this code can be provided upon request

 30 mins frequency with 63 variables for each time step and 8 records per day with arbitrary row lengths